epicurrents/docs/source/index.rst

-**Welcome to the EpiCurrents documentation!** Information is added to this site as the project and its modules are made available.
+**Welcome to EpiCurrents project documentation!** Information is added to this site as the project and its modules are made available.

 Continue on to `getting started`_ or use the left-hand navigation to browse documentation contents.